Skip to main content

 Key Election Dates Fall 2024 Partisan Primary Madison Wisconsin

-Here's a list of key dates to be aware of during the 2025 Spring Primary Election:
+Note: dates will be updated as they become available.
+Here's a list of key dates to be aware of during the 2026 Spring Election: